• Skip to main content

 • Vegetables and herbs: Onions, garlic, ginger, and parsley to garnish.
 These aromatics make all the difference and give the mussel soup a pleasant and delightful flavor.

 • Spices: smoked paprika, cayenne pepper, bouillon powder.
 You don’t really need to add salt because mussels are quite salty on their own.
+I use beef bouillon but any will do.

 • Olive oil and water/stock.